-It is important to know your partners views on BDSM risk and their consent philosophy.
+It is important to know your partner's views on BDSM risk and their consent philosophy.

 Do they relate more to the S.S.C.
 (Safe, Sane and Consensual) or R.A.C.K.
 (Risk Aware Consensual Kink) view?
-Having a grasp of where your partner stands on regarding risk and consent is important and makes for a more satisfying and rewarding play time.
+Having a grasp of where your partner stands on regarding risk and consent is important and makes for a more satisfying and rewarding playtime.

 Whether you choose S.S.C. or R.A.C.K. be sure to communicate where you stand with your partner as well.
 Both terms adequately put across the most fundamental idea: that play should be engaged in by consenting parties who are sufficiently knowledgeable, taking all precautions they deem necessary and are both ready to take responsibility for any incident or damage that might occur, whether physical or emotional.

 Take the time to establish and update your own personal risk profile and share it clearly and honestly with your partner(s).
-A risk profile is an evaluation of an individual's willingness and ability to take risk.
+A risk profile is an evaluation of an individual's willingness and ability to take risks.

 It is a way of describing the types, severity, and likelihood of various risks and how they relate to your willingness to participate in certain activities.
 Risk profiles are a vital element of RACK (Risk Aware Consensual Kink).

-Anyone who tells you that doing Shibari with them is “totally safe” is probably too ignorant to play with.
 There are many risks involved with this practice, both physical and emotional.
 But something being risky doesn’t automatically make it bad.
 It all comes down to what activities you are willing to do even when knowing all the risks involved, and how you are able to control and reduce those risks or take responsibility and act in case of an accident.